Exploring the lifetime frontier with a beam-dump experiment at CiADS: Numerical results

-We show in Fig.~\ref{fig:results_bdg} the sensitivity reach at $90\%$ C.L.~of CiADS-BDE (upper plots) and HIAF-BDE (lower plot), to the kinetic mixing of the dark photon as functions of $m_{\gamma'}$.
-In these plots, the red, blue, and purple contour curves are for dark-photon production in $\pi^0$ decays, $\eta$ decays, and PB, respectively, and the solid (dashed) curves are for the detector radius of 0.1 m (1 m).
-Leading existing bounds for the relevant mass range are extracted from LHCb~\cite{LHCb:2019vmc}, beam-dump experiments E141~\cite{Riordan:1987aw}, E137~\cite{Bjorken:1988as,Batell:2014mga,Marsicano:2018krp}, $\nu$-Cal~\cite{Blumlein:2011mv,Blumlein:2013cua}, CHARM~\cite{Gninenko:2012eq}, as well as supernovae observations~\cite{Chang:2016ntp}.
-We find that for the CiADS-BDE only in the case of the proton-beam energy of 2 GeV, large new parameter regions beyond the present bounds can be probed, with dark photons produced in $\eta$ decays and proton bremsstrahlung.
-Specifically, for $m_{\gamma'}$ roughly between 120 MeV and 800 MeV, the CiADS-BDE with $r=1$ m can exclude values of $\epsilon$ about one order of magnitude lower than the presently strongest bounds that were obtained at the E137 and $\nu$-Cal experiments.
+We show in Fig.~\ref{fig:results_bdg} the sensitivity reach at $95\%$ C.L.~of CiADS-BDE (upper plots) and HIAF-BDE (lower plot), to the kinetic mixing of the dark photon as functions of $m_{\gamma'}$.
+The contour curves correspond to 3 signal events.
+In these plots, the red, blue, and purple contour curves are for dark-photon production in $\pi^0$ decays, $\eta$ decays, and PB, respectively, and the solid (dashed) curves are for the detector radius of 0.1~m (1~m).
+Leading existing bounds in the relevant mass range are extracted from LHCb~\cite{LHCb:2019vmc}, FASER~\cite{FASER:2023tle}, beam-dump experiments E141~\cite{Riordan:1987aw}, E137~\cite{Bjorken:1988as,Batell:2014mga,Marsicano:2018krp}, $\nu$-Cal~\cite{Blumlein:2011mv,Blumlein:2013cua}, CHARM~\cite{Gninenko:2012eq}, and NA62~\cite{NA62:2025yzs}, as well as supernovae observations~\cite{Chang:2016ntp}.
+We find that for the CiADS-BDE only in the case of the proton-beam energy of 2~GeV, large new parameter regions beyond the present bounds can be probed, with dark photons produced in $\eta$ decays and proton bremsstrahlung.
+Specifically, for $m_{\gamma'}$ roughly between 120~MeV and 800~MeV, the CiADS-BDE with $r=1$~m can exclude values of $\epsilon$ up to about one-to-two orders of magnitude lower than the presently strongest bounds that were obtained at the E137, $\nu$-Cal, and NA62 experiments.
 In particular, compared to the $\eta$ decays, the PB process can be sensitive to heavier dark photons with smaller kinetic mixing.
-For $r=0.1$ m, although the $\eta$ decays can only exclude a smaller corner extruding the present bounds, the PB process can extend the mass reach largely.
-For the HIAF-BDE with $E_p^{\text{kin.}}=9.3$ GeV, despite the much smaller duty factor at the facility, the larger proton-beam energy at the experiment allows to probe dark-photon masses even beyond 1 GeV, with $r=1$ m.
-For $m_{\gamma'}$ between approximately 300 MeV and 1200 MeV, $\epsilon$ of the order of $\mathcal{O}(10^{-8}\text{--}10^{-7})$ can be excluded.
-We also comment that there are islands and dips of sensitivity in some of these plots and these particular features arise because of the strong resonance contributions to the dark-photon decay widths, cf.~Eq.~\eqref{eq:PB_formfactor} and Fig.~\ref{fig:dp_decay}.
+For $r=0.1$~m, although the $\eta$ decays can only exclude a smaller corner extruding the present bounds, the PB process can extend the mass reach largely.
+For the HIAF-BDE with $E_p^{\text{kin.}}=9.3$~GeV, despite the much smaller duty factor at the facility, the larger proton-beam energy at the experiment allows to probe dark-photon masses even beyond 1~GeV, with $r=1$~m.
+For $m_{\gamma'}$ between approximately 300~MeV and 1200~MeV, $\epsilon$ of the order of $\mathcal{O}(10^{-8}\text{--}10^{-7})$ can be excluded.
+We also comment that there are islands and dips of sensitivity in some of these plots and these particular features arise because of the strong resonance contributions to the dark-photon decay widths (see (Eq.~\eqref{eq:PB_formfactor} and Fig.~\ref{fig:dp_decay})).